-At Harvard, Grad Students Form A Picket Line Over Wages, Healthcare and Protections
+At Harvard, Grad Students Form A Picket Line Over Wages, Health Care And Protections

 "We expect many of them to join us at the picket line," she said.
 "They understand that our working conditions are their learning conditions."

-In addition, in solidarity with the labor action, dozens of Harvard faculty members promised strike participation will not have an adverse affect grad students' work or academics.
+In addition, in solidarity with the labor action, dozens of Harvard faculty members have promised that strike participation will not have an adverse effect on their evaluation of grad students' work or academics.

-Support for the strike extended outside of Harvard's campus.
+Support for the strike has extended outside Harvard's campus.
 All 11 congressional representatives from Massachusetts, including presidential hopeful Sen. Elizabeth Warren, signed a letter Tuesday urging university officials to reach an agreement with the union.

 Paolo Zialcita is an intern on NPR's Newsdesk.